 Päijät-Häme Waste Management Ltd (PHJ) was founded in 1993, and today it is jointly owned by 10 municipalities.
 It serves an area with over 200,000 residents, thousands of summer residents and about 13,000 businesses.

 Approximately 200,000 tonnes of waste is received each year.
-Over 90 % of waste received at the centre is reclaimed.
+Almost 100% of waste received at Kujala Waste Centre is reclaimed each year.
 After appropriate processing, the waste is recovered as recycled material or used in energy production.
 Only a fraction of the waste is disposed of at a landfill site in accordance with the environmental permit.

-Operations management system consists of three processes, designed in accordance with relevant standards: the environmental management system (ISO 14001), the quality management system (ISO 9001) and the occupational health and safety system (OHSAS 18001).
+Operations management system consists of three processes, designed in accordance with relevant standards: the environmental management system (ISO 14001:2015), the quality management system (ISO 9001:2015) and the occupational health and safety system (ISO 45001:2018).
 The system is certified.

 Päijät-Hämeen Jätehuolto Oy (PHJ) / Päijät-Häme Waste Management Ltd